 - Offers a distinctive sound and improved throttle response

-Make Sure Your New Air Intake is CARB Legal:
+Make Sure Your New Air Intake is CARB EXEMPT:

 It is important to know your states laws and regulations regarding performance parts on your vehicle.
 In most states as long as you don’t have any check engine lights your vehicle will be passed and you will receive your registration quickly and easily.
-However if you live in a state that follows the CARB regulations (California Air Resources Board) you will want to make sure that the cold air intake you are installing is legal for use and operation on the roads in your state.
-Currently there are only a few states that have adopted CARB regulations but more states integrate these regulations every year.
+However if you live in a state that follows the CARB regulations (California Air Resources Board) you will want to make sure that the cold air intake you are installing is legal for use and operation on the roads in your state – intakes that are permissible for use in California will feature a CARB EXEMPT Executive Order number, that exempts that part from emissions regulations.
+Currently there are only a few states that have adopted CARB regulations, but more states integrate these regulations every year.

-If you purchase a CARB legal intake your kit should come with a decal which you will want to place somewhere inside your engine bay.
+If you purchase a CARB EXEMPTED intake, your kit WILL come with a decal which you will want to place somewhere inside your engine bay.
 We recommend sticking it next to your vehicles factory emissions decals generally located under the hood.
 Another easy to locate place is on the front core support directly above the radiator.

 Dry Filters vs. Oiled Filters